adonispuente/insights-dashboard/docs/app-sre/runbook/integration-gitlab-housekeeping.md

 and `qontract_reconcile_time_to_merge_merge_request_minutes` can tell us a lot of information about how large the queue is, and how long it takes to merge MRs.

-For instance, the following query would help us figure out what percentage of MRs have been merged in <60 minutes:
+For instance, the following query in Prometheus would help us figure out what percentage of MRs have been merged in <60 minutes:

 ```